 And as you may have heard, a woman needs connection in order to feel loved – or to want sex with her mate.

 But for the men, it’s usually the other way around.

 It’s often sex that provides the feeling of connection.
 So by keeping the connection alive and well, your intimate life will thank you for it… maybe not right away, but it’ll remember – us women remember everything, right?!

 And dads, don’t forget that your needs are important too.

-Dads, don’t forget – your needs are important too.
-There are things you’re feeling and experiencing now that you may be struggling to find words for, to say, to share, or to even make sense of yourself.
-There are things you want your partner to know but don’t how to say tell them as well.
+No doubt, there are things you’re feeling and experiencing right now which you may be struggling to find words for.
+There are things you want your partner to know, but don’t how to say them as well.

 FIVE THINGS MOTHERS WANT DADS TO KNOW BUT DON’T KNOW HOW TO TELL HIM

 Written by Elly Taylor – relationship counsellor, mum of three and author of Becoming Us.
 First published on the Becoming Dad blog.

 #1: Our New Mother Self-Esteem Can Be A Fragile Thing, Our Confidence Just A Veneer